64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Extremity Extremist: Many more of his attacks are kick-based compared to Ryu's, and the ones he shares often hit multiple times.
-Examples include his various tilts like the Inazuma Kick and his Focus Attack, his replacement for Shakunetsu Hadouken being his various Roundhouse Kick variants and the Shippu Jinrai Kyaku as his equivalent to the Shinkuu Hadouken.
+Examples include his various tilts like the Inazuma Kick and his Focus Attack, his replacement for Shakunetsu Hadouken being his various Roundhouse Kick variants and the Shippu Jinrai Kyaku as his equivalent to the Shin Shoryuken.

 - Friendly Rivalry: Ken is both Ryu's best friend and rival, just as he is in Street Fighter.
 His entire Classic Mode run is actually dedicated to the less friendly variant of this by fighting against other rival characters, ending with Ryu himself.

 - Guest Fighter: The third Capcom character in Smash, after Mega Man and fellow Street Fighter representative Ryu.

 - Hunk: Just as muscular as Ryu, and arguably more handsome.